 - Deciding The Value Of the Asset.
 This step is particularly challenging because some digital assets have little monetary but significant emotional value to individuals.
 In cases where a digital asset generates income, this revenue is considered shareable and frequently divided among a couple in a manner similar to more tangible property.
 If both spouses contributed to the value of a digital asset, courts of law tend to view this asset as a value that is also subject to property division.

 - Choosing How To Assign Or Divide The Asset.
 Determinations of how to divide digital assets are significantly influenced by an asset’s value.
 In the case of assets that are of little or no monetary value, divorcing couples have a great deal of discretion in determining how the property is divided.
 In some cases digital assets, like airline miles or membership points, might be capable of being transferred between couples.
 The user agreements for many digital assets, however, strictly forbid individuals from transferring assets.
 With non-transferrable digital assets that are considered marital property, courts of law frequently divide this property in a manner similar to more tangible items.

-Reasons To Contact A Knowledgeable Houston Divorce Attorney
+Reasons To Contact A Knowledgeable Houston Divorce Lawyer

 As technology improves, an increasing number of married couples have expensive digital assets, which can often cost thousands of dollars to replace.
-If you are involved in a Houston divorce and desire assistance in protecting digital or virtual assets, consider contacting a knowledgeable Houston divorce attorney at Conner & Lindamood, P.C.
+If you are involved in a Houston divorce and desire assistance in protecting digital or virtual assets, consider contacting a knowledgeable Houston divorce lawyer at Lindamood & Robinson, P.C.